calvinrewindx/rewindx-landing/content/Rewind_X_Lightpaper_PUBLIC_v1.2.md

 ### Purpose

-Fragment NFTs provide a cumulative, tamper-evident proof index for rewind activity attributed to an originating sender (across one or more fragments over time, as the token may be transferred and stats remain tied to token ID and creator attribution).
+Fragment NFTs provide a cumulative, tamper-evident proof index for rewind activity.
+Because Fragments are transferable, the NFT represents a verifiable proof object rather than an identity credential of the current holder.
 For technical details on minting, updates, and transfer behavior, see Stage 4: Fragment NFT Proof.

 ### Why NFT Format